Jmion/aviation-co2-impact/README.md

 ## Research questions

-* Airplanes pollute a lot?
-* CO2 estimation by aircraft,  type / airline
+* What is the average CO2 emissions per passenger by airline?
+* Are new airplanes polluting less than old ones and by how much?
+* Is there an ideal distance to travel to reduce our CO2 emissions per km?

 * What routes are the most flown?
 * Which country has the most airports?
 * What country has the most airports by population?
 * What country has the most airports by surface area of the country?
-* How old are planes? (by destination, departure / airport and country)
 * Why not try to do a realtime CO2 calculation using a public API
-* Average CO2 per passenger by airline
-* Are new airplanes polluting less than old ones and by how much?
 * Are airplanes usually on time?
 What days of the week are better to avoid delays?
 Are delays more frequent in the winter?
 Are airplanes more likely to be diverted during the winter?
 (US bassed dataset for this provided by the Bureau of Transporation statistics)

 ## Datasets